PaceCS/strings/README.md

 It has 6 vowels.
 ```

-### snakeCase
+### lowerCamelCase
-The input to **snakeCase** will be a string.
+The input to **lowerCamelCase** will be a string.
 Your function should log the string as well as return the string in snake case.

 Input: